awsdocs/amazon-connect-admin-guide/doc_source/about-contact-states.md

 ## Events in the Contact Trace Record \(CTR\)<a name="ctr-events"></a>

 A contact trace record \(CTR\) captures events associated with the contact in your contact center\.
 For example, how long the contact lasted, when it started and stopped\.
-For a list of all data that's captured in the CTR, see [Contact Trace Records Data Model](ctr-data-model.md)\.
+For a list of all data that's captured in the CTR, see [Contact Trace Records \(CTR\) Data Model](ctr-data-model.md)\.

 A CTR is opened for a customer when they are connected to your contact center\.
 The CTR is completed when the interaction with the contact flow or agent ends\.
 This means it's possible for a customer to have multiple CTRs\.